Beer Rebranding. Only way to win.

 Craft beer drinkers and loyalty

-Craft Beer ProblemsThe problem for craft beers: Their drinkers are rarely brand loyal, unlike those who drink Bud, Coors, or Miller.
+The problem for craft beers: Their drinkers are rarely brand loyal, unlike those who drink Bud, Coors, or Miller.
 The craft beer drinker is devoted to craft beers, not to one individual brand.

 Because of that, individual craft beers rarely steal market share from others for an extended period.
 The same is true for the big three, although for different reasons.
 It’s not from Bud Light that Coors Light is getting its increased market share.

 It’s from the middle crowd, such as Fosters or Michelob, dying and not light beers.

-For such a mature and competitive category, the beer industry does little positioning against each other.
 Instead, beers tend to copy each other.
 Miller Lite copies Bud Light.
 Some even remember that Heineken went the “cold” route a few years ago.

 The beer brands aren’t working hard enough

 That means the increases and decreases in the market tend to be for reasons other than brand.

 Light beer is the dominant trend.
 Distribution is increasing for craft beers (as well as many imports).
-There’s more choice.
-Spirits and wine are growing.

-The takeaway from this beer rebranding market study; is this— as it is now, the brand doesn’t move market share.
-The art of brand as it reflects who the customer aspires to be is practiced by few.
+The art of brand, as it reflects who the customer aspires to be, is practiced by few.

 A few winning beer brands

-Only Corona, Stella, Guinness, and a handful of craft beers use a brand in this way.
-Budweiser is the standard-bearer of this art as a parent brand by playing its market leadership (read: heritage) beautifully.
+Budweiser is the standard-bearer of this art as a parent brand by beautifully playing its market leadership (read: heritage).

-Miller BeerBut it’s a new world in which beer faces more competitors and increased challenges from spirits and wine.
+But it’s a new world in which beer faces more competitors and increased challenges from spirits and wine.

-The good news is that, because so few are practicing the art of branding correctly, there is an opportunity.
+The good news is that because, so few are practicing the art of branding correctly, there is an opportunity.

-The one in the most trouble, Miller Lite, has the most significant opportunity.
 The beer is carrying empty luggage.
-It can still fill it up, but time is wasting.
-To us, it’s old ad language, it’s time for Miller to “find courage.”
+It can still fill it up, but time is wasted.
+It’s old ad language; it’s time for Miller to “find courage.”